rockerbacon/modorganizer2-linux-installer/README.md

 - _$HOME/.local/share/Steam_: there are a few reports on the internet of Steam using this folder as its default install location;
 - _$HOME/.local/share/lutris/runners/winesteam_: Lutris default location for games using the Wine Steam runner

-If you have your games installed on a non-standard Steam library you will need to manually edit the Vortex symlink build script and rebuild the symlinks in order for your games to be detected.
-Manually adding search directories inside Vortex will not work.
-Here are the steps needed to do it:
+If you have your games installed on a non-standard Steam library you will need to:

+1. Install Vortex on the same drive you installed your games on;
+2. Manually edit the Vortex symlink build script;
+3. Rebuild the symlinks in order for your games to be detected.

+The instructions for editing the script are as follows:

 1. Determine your custom Steam library location.
 This can be done by opening Steam > Settings > Downloads > Steam Library Folders;
 2. Open the Vortex symlink build script in _$HOME/Games/vortex-mod-manager/config_scripts/vortex-symlinks.sh_;